County Cork (UK Parliament constituency)

-County Cork was a parliamentary constituency in Ireland, represented in the Parliament of the United Kingdom.
-From 1801 to 1885 it returned two Members of Parliament (MPs) to the House of Commons of the United Kingdom of Great Britain and Ireland.
+County Cork was a parliamentary constituency in Ireland, represented in the Parliament of the United Kingdom from 1801 to 1885.
+It returned two Members of Parliament (MPs) to the House of Commons of the United Kingdom of Great Britain and Ireland.

+Area

+This constituency comprised County Cork, except for the city of Cork and the boroughs of Bandon, Kinsale, Mallow and Youghal, which were separately represented.
+The boroughs of Baltimore, Castlemartyr, Charleville, Clonakilty, Doneraile, Midleton and Rathcormack were disfranchised by the Acts of Union 1800.

-At the 1885 general election, following the Redistribution of Seats Act 1885, County Cork was divided into seven parliamentary divisions: East Cork, Mid Cork, North Cork, North East Cork, South Cork, South East Cork and West Cork.
+Under the Redistribution of Seats Act 1885, the borough constituencies in the county other than Cork City were abolished and the county constituency was replaced by the constituencies of East Cork, Mid Cork, North Cork, North East Cork, South Cork, South East Cork and West Cork, each electing one MP.
+These constituencies were first used at the 1885 general election.

-Since 1922, the area no longer elects UK members of parliament, as it is no longer in the United Kingdom.

-Boundaries

-This constituency comprised the whole of County Cork, except for the city of Cork and the boroughs of Bandon, Kinsale, Mallow and Youghal.